Available at our Fargo location

 What is the Sanford Health Nurse Residency Program?

-The first months of your professional nursing career as a Registered Nurse can be intimidating and frightening.
-The Nurse Residency Program supports and enhances new graduate Registered Nurses's development during the first year of practice.
-Through twelve monthly sessions, the program is designed to promote an effective transition into professional practice as you begin your path to achieving greatness.
+The first months of your professional nursing career as a Registered Nurse can be overwhelming.
+The Nurse Residency Program supports and enhances new graduate Registered Nurse development during the first year of practice.
+The program is designed to promote an effective transition from student role to Registered Nurse.
+This process includes integration into the nursing profession and development of a professional identity.

 Who is in the Nurse Residency Program?